One3One/CardanoNFTSample/README.md

 # CardanoNFTSample
-[CardanoNFTSample] is a repo sample on how to mint NFT on Cardano with NFT-Maker
+[CardanoNFTSample] is a repo sample on how to mint NFT on Cardano with simple html , css and js

 Buy Me A Coffee: $131